-- A stimulated immune system causes a certain amount of T cells, B cells, macrophages, eosinophils and killer cells to proliferate, causing some of them to attack infectious organism directly and others to produce cytokines and antibodies that cause these attacks.
+- A stimulated immune system causes a certain amount of T cells, B cells, macrophages, eosinophils, and killer cells to proliferate, causing some of them to attack infectious organisms directly and others to produce cytokines and antibodies that cause these attacks.

-- The theory suggests that lacks or delays in exposure to normal bacteria in the body and disease-causing agents provoke a weaker reaction of immune system, thus causing a weaker ability of the immune system to suppress the inflammatory response when it is faced in the future.
+- The theory suggests that lack or delays in exposure to normal bacteria in the body and disease-causing agents provoke a weaker reaction of the immune system, thus causing a weaker ability of the immune system to suppress the inflammatory response when it is faced in the future.

 How does an allergy diagnosis process look like?

-In case you are planning to get yourself tested, make sure stop taking medications like antihistamines, heartburn treatment medications, antibody asthma treatments, benzodiazepines and tricyclic antidepressants as they can affect the test results.
+In case you are planning to get yourself tested, make sure to stop taking medications like antihistamines, heartburn treatment medications, antibody asthma treatments, benzodiazepines, and tricyclic antidepressants as they can affect the test results.